GeoGeo116/GeoGeo116/README.md

 ## Hi there 👋

-I am a first year uni student studying computer science with an interest in web/software development and cyber security.
+I am a second year uni student studying computer science with an interest in web/software development and cyber security.

 This profile is to share some personal projects that I have worked on, and to build my portfolio